Skip to content

 This period is also accompanied by an increase in:

-• risks of cardiovascular diseases;
+• the risk of cardiovascular diseases;

-• or even risk of cancer.
+• the risk of fractures...

 • hot flashes;